aiven/devportal/docs/products/mysql/concepts/mysql-replication.rst

 Replication use in Aiven for MySQL
 ----------------------------------

-The considerations presented above are not only valid for services that actually have standby nodes or read replicas.
+The considerations presented on the :ref:`Replication Overview <replication-overview>` section are not only valid for services that actually have standby nodes or read replicas.
 Whenever the Aiven management platform needs to create a new node for a service, the node is first initialized from backup to most recent backed up state.
 This includes applying the full replication stream that has been created after the most recent full base backup.
 Once the latest backed up state has been restored the node will connect to the current master, if available, and replicate latest state from that, which is also affected by possible replication slowness.

 When new nodes are created, it needs to perform replication and having large tables without primary keys may make operations such as replacing failed nodes, upgrading service plan, migrating service to a different cloud provider or region, starting up new read replica service, forking a service, and some others to take extremely long time or depending on the situation practically not complete at all without manual operator intervention (e.g. new read replica might never be able to catch up with existing master because replication is too slow).